+Executive Session:

-Executive Session: The Commission will hold an executive session on Monday, November 28, 2022 at 4:00 p.m. to discuss potential litigation (RCW 42.30.110(1)(i)) and to review the performance of a public employee (RCW 42.30.110(1)(g)).
+The Commission will hold an executive session on Monday, December 12, 2022 at 4:00 p.m. to review the performance of a public employee (RCW 42.30.110(1)(g)).
 The executive session is expected to last approximately 60 minutes with no action to be made or decisions to follow.